Demonstrators rally in support of new Burkina Faso leader | Africanews

 "Information which has been circulating since this morning on social networks about generals meeting... is unfounded" according to a statement released by the communication ministry.

-Calm has generally returned to the streets of Ouagadougou since last Friday's coup and turbulent weekend that followed.
+Calm has generally returned to the streets of Ouagadougou since last Friday's coup and the turbulent weekend that followed.

 Traore graduated as an officer from Burkina Faso's Georges Namonao Military School -- a second-tier institution compared to the prestigious Kadiogo Military Academy of which Damiba and others in the elite are alumni.